"Elsa! Pssst—Elsa! Wake up, wake up, wake up!"

 No. The mere thought of her kind, innocent sister being bullied caused a burning ire that threatened to—

 Anna must have seen the anger on her sister's face because her next words were pleading, apologetic, "Elsa?
 What's wrong?
 I'm sorry, I mean, I understand if you don't want to, 'cuz you're so perfect, you know.
 I mean who would want to be seen with a girl who barely scrapes a B plus and stumbles over her own words and is so awkward, right?
-Sorry I suggested something so stupid, haha."
+Sorry I suggested something so stupid."

 "That's not a good idea.
-And I think you should leave.
+I think you should leave.
 Now."
 Before Anna could protest, Elsa shoved her out the door, slammed it shut, and locked it, but not before catching a glimpse of her little sister's heartbroken face.
 Her vision blurred as she turned around and leaned against the door.
 Sinking to her knees, she finally let loose the tears she had been holding back, and her thoughts bombarded her again.

 She was sure her older sister resented her, and she deserved it, for the times that their mother blamed her for incidents that she shouldn't have been faulted with.
 Now Elsa didn't even want to be seen with her in public.
 Elsa would probably be the laughingstock of her school if anyone found out she had such a stupid klutz for a sister.